ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-Our subscription event reuses the `AssetPrice` model meaning we can subscribe to `onPriceChange` and can query into any property that is available through the `AssetPrice` type.
+Our subscription event reuses the `AssetPrice` model, meaning we can subscribe to `onPriceChange` and query into any property available through the `AssetPrice` type.

 ```graphql
 subscription OnPriceChange {